amba5555/SmartPM2.5/docs/Checklist.md

 ---

 ## 1. Database Setup (Supabase)
 **Goal:** Create secure, scalable storage for sensor data.
 **Estimated time:** 1–2 days.

 - [ ] Create a new Supabase project.
-- [ ] In the SQL editor, run the schema script below:
+- [ ] In the SQL editor, run the schema script (or use the provided `web/backend/sql/schema.sql`).
+Example schema:

 ```sql
 CREATE TABLE readings (